Why Professional Work From Home Jobs Are So Hard To Find

 As demand for flexible working hits an all-time-high, more professionals are expecting to permanently work from home for at least part of the week.
 But genuine flexible jobs aren’t easy to come across and you can waste hours searching job sites for your ideal role.
-Find out where professional work from home jobs are being advertised and how you can trust they offer genuine flexibility.
+In fact, 92% of people want flexibility in their next role.

 For many city workers, Lockdown was the first opportunity to regularly work from home instead of commuting to the office each day.
 Now that they have seen the benefits of working remotely, a large number of professionals don’t want to return to the office full time and would prefer a flexible working contract, where they spend part of their week in the office and part of their week working from home.A recent survey of city workers showed the majority expect to continue working from home for at least one day a week after Lockdown.
 The overwhelming reason that professionals want flexible working options is to achieve work-life balance.
 They state not having to commute as the number one advantage of working from home, closely followed by spending more time with family or dogs, and having more opportunities to exercise during the day.

 Why are work from home jobs hard to find?